GazaliAhmad/GazaliAhmad/README.md

 - How I reason under constraint
 - How I choose clarity and stability over superficial performance

 Some repositories are technical.
-Others focus on analytical judgement and constraint.
+Others focus on analytical judgement under constraint.
 The unifying theme is **judgement over novelty**.

 ---